 - By using our website, any of our services, or providing us with any personal information we will assume you are agreeing to your information being used and disclosed in the ways described in this policy.

-The EU General Data Protection Regulation (GDPR) effective from May 2018 gives all EU citizens more rights and protections for their personal data, to minimise the possibility of theft and fraud.
+Data Protection Act 2018 (DPA 2018) gives all UK citizens more rights and protections for their personal data, to minimise the possibility of theft and fraud.

 These regulations include provisions for the following areas: